nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to search for a contact by keywords
+1. User requests to search for a contact by keywords.
-2. ConnectUS displays confirmation message
+2. ConnectUS displays confirmation message.
-3. ConnectUS displays all contacts with keywords in name
+3. ConnectUS displays all contacts with keywords in name.<br>

-   Use case ends
+   Use case ends.

 **Extensions**

 - 1a.
-No keywords are provided
+No keywords are provided.
   - 1a1.
-ConnectUS displays error message
+ConnectUS displays error message.<br>
   Use case ends

 - 1b.
-User requests to find a contact by specific tag type
+User requests to find a contact by specific tag type and information fields.
   - 1b1.
-ConnectUS displays confirmation message
+ConnectUS displays confirmation message.
   - 1b2.
-ConnectUS displays all contacts with given tag type
+ConnectUS displays all contacts with given tag type and information fields.<br>

-  Use case ends

-- 1c.
-User requests to find a contact by specific contact information fields
-  - 1c1.
-ConnectUS displays confirmation message
-  - 1c2.
-ConnectUS displays all contacts with given contact information fields

-  Use case ends
+  Use case ends.

 **UC07: List all contacts**

 **MSS**

-1. User requests to list all contacts
+1. User requests to list all contacts.
-2. ConnectUS displays confirmation message
+2. ConnectUS displays confirmation message.
-3. ConnectUS displays all contacts
+3. ConnectUS displays all contacts.<br>
    Use case ends

 **Extensions**

 - 1a.
-There is an error in the request
+There is an error in the request.
   - 1a1.
-ConnectUS displays error message
+ConnectUS displays error message.<br>
   Use case ends

 <div style="page-break-after: always"></div>